10 Steps to Help You Come Out

 Coming Out Steps

-coming out of the closet1.
-Support – Discuss coming out with a therapist.
+1. Support – Discuss coming out with a therapist.
 A LGBT therapist or affirmative LGBT therapist.
 They will have experience of what you are going through and what you intend to do.

 2. Be Safe – pick and choose carefully who you want to tell that you are Gay, Lesbian or Bisexual.
 Doing this to the wrong person, or group of people can be dangerous.
 It has been known for some parents of teenagers to force their children out of their home.
 If you fear this might happen, make sure you have somewhere to go.